mngh-cs/SNN_FF/README.md

 * **Neuromorphic hardware-friendly:** efficient and well-suited for low-power implementations
 * **Competitive results:** accuracy comparable to or better than backpropagation-trained SNNs

+ANN_FF Folder: The codes related to comparing our spiking method with other existing ANN models SNN_FF Folder: The codes related to comparing our spiking method with other existing SNN models

 ---

 ## 🧪 Datasets